windsonsea/k8s/content/en/blog/_posts/2026/kubernetes-v1-36-release/index.md

 giving operators more reliable guardrails around IP-related configuration as they evolve networks and policies over time.

-This work was done as a part of [KEP #4858](https://kep.k8s.io/4858) led by SIG Network
+This work was done as a part of [KEP #4858](https://kep.k8s.io/4858) led by SIG Network.

 ### Separate kubectl user preferences from cluster configs